-This time last year I had finished my first year (the foundation year) of my degree and now I have just finished my second year.
-I am officially halfway through and amazed that I have even made it this far!
-However, my second year has been incredibly better than the first and even though this time there isn’t anything that I want to write about specific to my second year, I still want to document the year anyway as a kind of memory log.
+This time last year I had finished the first year (foundation year) of my degree and now I have finished the second year.
+I am officially halfway through my degree and amazed that I have even made it this far!
+Also, it’s very important to note that my second year has been incredibly better than the first and even though this time there isn’t anything that I want to write about specific to my second year, I still want to document the year anyway as a kind of memory log.

 Speaking of friends, I’m not going to individually thank each one but I feel like addressing certain memories instead would be far more efficient as I’ve definitely had my fair share of experiencing new things this year and amongst them there have been very memorable moments.
 There was the night out where I have ended up being disgustingly drunk and managed to get kicked out of loft, although spectacularly I wasn’t the worst one on this night (I won’t name and shame but I’d love to!).
 The nights where it took twice as long, or longer, to walk home because of very drunk individuals (again I won’t name and shame!).
 I turned 20 in the LCR – of all places!
 Our Quidditch team won a game at a tournament and I managed to score a goal in the exact same game (I won’t stop talking about this!).
 As a house we decided to buy a hamster and had only ‘mild’ regrets in the months that followed.
 I saw The Fratellis and Busted live at the LCR.
 I played in my first ever game of Dungeons and Dragons, loved it and really want to play it again.
 All in all, this year has been fantastic!
 Thank you all!